Market

 |

 Important.
-2Y Notes Tuesday, 5Y Wednesday, 7Y Thursday.
+Notes will be auctioned.
 Strong demand may lead to lower mortgage rates.

 |